red-hat-data-services/NeMo-Guardrails/docs/about/use-cases.md

 Topic control guardrails ensure that conversations stay within predefined subject boundaries and prevent the LLM from engaging in off-topic discussions.
 This is implemented through:

-- **Dialog rails**: Pre-defined conversational flows using the Colang language.
+- **Dialog rails**: Pre-define conversational flows using the Colang language.
 - **Topical rails**: Control what topics the bot can and cannot discuss.
-- **NVIDIA NemoGuard**: Integration with [NemoGuard Topic Control NIM](../getting-started/tutorials/nemoguard-topiccontrol-deployment.md) for semantic topic detection.
+- **NVIDIA NemoGuard**: Integrate with [NemoGuard Topic Control NIM](../getting-started/tutorials/nemoguard-topiccontrol-deployment.md) for semantic topic detection.

 For more information, refer to the [Topical Rails tutorial](../getting-started/6-topical-rails/README.md) and [Colang Language Syntax Guide](../user-guides/colang-language-syntax-guide.md).

 ## PII Detection

 Personally Identifiable Information (PII) detection helps protect user privacy by detecting and masking sensitive data in user inputs, LLM outputs, and retrieved content.
-The NeMo Guardrails toolkit supports PII detection through multiple integrations:
+The NeMo Guardrails Library supports PII detection through multiple integrations:

-- **Presidio-based detection**: Built-in support using [Microsoft Presidio](../user-guides/community/presidio.md) for detecting entities such as names, email addresses, phone numbers, social security numbers, and more.
+- **Presidio-based detection**: Use [Microsoft Presidio](../user-guides/community/presidio.md) for detecting entities such as names, email addresses, phone numbers, social security numbers, and more.
-- **Private AI**: Integration with [Private AI](../user-guides/community/privateai.md) for advanced PII detection and masking.
+- **Private AI**: Integrate with [Private AI](../user-guides/community/privateai.md) for advanced PII detection and masking.
-- **AutoAlign**: Support for [AutoAlign PII detection](../user-guides/community/auto-align.md) with customizable entity types.
+- **AutoAlign**: Use [AutoAlign PII detection](../user-guides/community/auto-align.md) with customizable entity types.
-- **GuardrailsAI**: Access to [GuardrailsAI PII validators](../user-guides/community/guardrails-ai.md) from the Guardrails Hub.
+- **GuardrailsAI**: Access [GuardrailsAI PII validators](../user-guides/community/guardrails-ai.md) from the Guardrails Hub.

 PII detection can be configured to either detect and block content containing PII or to mask PII entities before processing.